StefaniaGrimaldi/pyg2p/README.md

 # pyg2p
 pyg2p is a converter between GRIB and netCDF4/PCRaster files.
-It can also manipulates GRIB messages (performing aggregation or simple unit conversion) before to apply format conversion.
+It can also manipulates GRIB messages (performing aggregation or simple unit conversion) before applying the format conversion.

 ## Installation